Child Protection Safeguarding Policy

 - West Sussex Safeguarding Children Board (The Local Safeguarding Children Board - LSCB) will give Safeguarding training to every staff member at Cottesmore on 02.09.14

-- Recently the DSL has attended the following courses: "Advanced Safeguarding for Designated Staff" by Andrew Hall, Success in Schools 01.03.13; "West Sussex Safeguarding Children Board: Working Together to Safeguard Children: Module 2" 08.12.11 to be refreshed in 2015 on advice from the county council.
+- The DSL has attended the following courses: "Advanced Safeguarding for Designated Staff" by Andrew Hall, Success in Schools 01.03.13; "West Sussex Safeguarding Children Board: Working Together to Safeguard Children: Module 2 - 08.12.11 and was refreshed in 2015 on advice from the county council.

 - The EYFS Deputy DSL has attended "Child Protection for the Designated Person" by Hempsall's 08.02.12; for "West Sussex Safeguarding Children Board: Refresher Training for Designated Member of Staff for Child Protection" 13.05.14